 If the one-way communication is not enough, we will be offering two-way communication with Santa this year.
 Think of a zoom call, but much better… Your kids will be able to chat with Santa from his studio in his house at the North Pole.

 The Santa Conversation Experiences will be offered in the evenings and on the weekends right up to and including Christmas Eve.
 Just like how you make Reservations to come to the North Pole, you will have to reserve these spots in advance.
-One week prior to your Reservation, we will email you a link where parents will be able to send images of Christmas Lists, details, names, ages, and any other “important information” to Santa prior to the recording.
+A few days prior to your Reservation, we will email you a link where parents will be able to send images of Christmas Lists, details, names, ages, and any other “important information” to Santa prior to the recording.

 On the day of your Santa Conversation, we will email you a link to guide you to your chat.
 Please make sure that you have the proper equipment to take part in a live chat event.
 You will not need any special software.
 Any Santa Conversation will need to be done in Google Chrome on a device that has a microphone and front-facing camera.
 We do not recommend cell phones to be used.
 These chats with Santa will be recorded and delivered on DVD, Blu-Ray, emailed and downloaded, or via a private link (Venmo, YouTube) on social platforms after they are completed.